Ethernol/C2H6O/README.md

 ## Start mongodb

-First install and then start mongodb
+First install and then start MongoDB.
+Then create the database with the following collections.

 ```
+use EthernolDB
 db.createCollection("users");
 db.createCollection("translations");
 db.createCollection("images");